Fast Approximate Quadratic Programming for Large (Brain) Graph Matching

 \subsection{QAP Directed Benchmarks}

-Recently, Liu et al. \cite{Liu2012} proposed a modification of the \Path~ algorithm that adjusted \Path~ to be more appropriate for directed graphs, as the theory motivating the development of \Path~ relied upon the graphs being undirected. \FAQ, on the other hand, does not depend on the graphs being simple; rather, directed or weighted graphs are both unproblematic.
-Liu et al. compare the performance of their algorithm (\Epath) with \texttt{U}, \Qcv, and \Grad~ on the set of 16 particularly difficult directed benchmarks from QAPLIB.
-The \Epath~algorithm achieves at least as low objective value as the other algorithms on 15 of 16 benchmarks.
-Our algorithm, \FAQ, always gets the best of the five algorithms.
-Table \ref{tab:directed} shows the numerical results comparing \FAQ~ to \Epath~and \Grad, which sometimes did better than \Epath.
-Note that some of the algorithms achieve the absolute minimum on some benchmarks.
+Recently, Liu et al. \cite{Liu2012} proposed a modification of the PATH algorithm that adjusted PATH to be more appropriate for directed graphs Note that our FAQ algorithm easily extend to directed or weighted graphs.
+Liu et al. compare the performance of their algorithm (EPATH) with U, QCV, and the GRAD algorithm of \cite{Gold1996} on a set of 16 particularly difficult directed benchmarks from QAPLIB.
+The EPATH algorithm achieves at least as low objective value as the other algorithms on 15 of 16 benchmarks.
+Our algorithm, FAQ, performs at least as well as EPATH, U, QCV, and GRAD on all 16 benchmarks, and achieves the singular best performance on 8 of the benchmarks.
+Table \ref{tab:directed} shows the numerical results comparing FAQ to EPATH and GRAD, the only algorithm considered in \cite{Liu2012} to outperform EPATH.
+Note that some of the algorithms achieve the absolute minimum on 8 of the benchmark.